 NOTE 1—Prior to utilizing (Re)Association Request/Response frame exchange to perform ML (re)setup with an AP MLD, the non-AP MLD and AP MLD follow the authentication procedure between MLDs as described in 11.3 (STA authenticationAuthentication and association).

-A non-AP MLD may initiate a ML (re)setup with an AP MLD to (re)set up one or more links with the AP MLD.
-When a non-AP MLD initiates a ML (re)setup with an AP MLD, the non-AP MLD shall transmit through a non-AP STA that is affiliated with the non-AP MLD and is operating on a link that is expected to be part of the ML (re)setup a (Re)Association Request frame.
+A non-AP MLD may initiate an ML (re)setup(#19829) with an AP MLD to (re)set up one or more links with the AP MLD.
+When a non-AP MLD initiates an ML (re)setup(#19829) with an AP MLD, the non-AP MLD shall transmit a (Re)Association Request frame(#19925) through a non-AP STA that is affiliated with the non-AP MLD and is operating on a link that is expected to be part of the ML (re)setup(#19925).

-A (Re)Association Request/Response frame exchange is for a ML setup only if both the (Re)Association Request frame and the (Re)Association Response frame include a Basic Multi-Link element.
+A (Re)Association Request/Response frame exchange is for an ML (re)setup(#19829) only if both the (Re)Association Request frame and the (Re)Association Response frame include a Basic Multi-Link element.
 If a (Re)Association Request frame includes the Basic Multi-Link element (see 9.3.3.5 (Association Request frame format) and 9.3.3.7 (Reassociation Request frame format)), then the (Re)Association Response frame sent in response to the (Re)Association Request frame shall include the Basic Multi-link element.

 NOTE 2—The (Re)Association Request frame sent by a non-AP EHT STA with dot11MultiLinkActivated set to false does not include the Basic Multi-Link element (see Table 9-62 (Association Request frame body) and Table 9-64 (Reassociation Request frame body)).
-The (Re)Association Response frame sent in response to a (Re)Association Request frame, which does not include the Basic Multi-Link element, does not include the Basic Multi-Link element either (see Table 9-63 (Association Response frame body) and Table 9-65 (Reassociation Response frame body)).
+The (Re)Association Response frame sent in response to a (Re)Association Request frame that does not include the Basic Multi-Link element(#19243) does not include the Basic Multi-Link element either (see Table 9-63 (Association Response frame body) and Table 9-65 (Reassociation Response frame body)).

 In the (Re)Association Request frame, the non-AP MLD indicates the link(s) that are requested for (re)setup and the capabilities and operational parameters of the non-AP STA(s) affiliated with the non-AP MLD corresponding to the requested link(s) as described in 35.3.5.4 (Basic Multi-Link element usage in the context of ML (re)setup, authentication, and FT action frame exchange between two MLDs).
 A non-AP MLD may request to (re)set up link(s) with a subset of AP(s) affiliated with the AP MLD.

 In the (Re)Association Response frame, the AP MLD shall indicate the requested link(s) that are accepted and the requested link(s) that are rejected for (re)setup and the capabilities and operational parameters of the requested link(s) as described in 35.3.5.4 (Basic Multi-Link element usage in the context of ML (re)setup, authentication, and FT action frame exchange between two MLDs).
-The AP MLD may do one of the following:
+The AP MLD shall(#19244) do one of the following:

 accept all the links that are requested for (re)setup, or